Aadhini10/Foodmunch-restaurant/README.md

 # Foodmunch-restaurant
-A restaurant website made my HTML and CSS
+FoodMunch Restaurant Website is a responsive website where you can explore about our website and explore our menu items and you can order the foods.
+This website is fully made up of HTML and CSS .